Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 - [ ] In Aurnion, if you have done (Estelle's Teacher Part 5) then talk to Drake at NE for Flynn's **Ideal Commandant** title (PS3 and Definitive Edition)
 - [ ] In Aurnion, find Drake at NE for Estelle's **Worldly Adventurer** title (Estelle's Teacher Part 6)
 - [ ] Set Raven as the On Screen Character and enter Aurnion.
 Speak with Drake at the right of the Blastia for Raven's Vanji Lost (Rebuilding The Union Final Part)
-- [ ] In Nam Cobanda Isle, speak with Miska in the Gym.
-To retrieve the five books, search the Elder's Home in Halure, Chevaliers HQ in Heliord, inn in Mantaic, Chevaliers HQ in Aurnion and Fortune's Market HQ in Capua Torim.
-Report back to Miska and answer the questions correctly for Rita's **Miska Doctoral Degree** title (Miska Doctoral Degree)
+- [ ] You can find Miska's last book in the Guard's HQ in Aurnion.
+Report back to Miska and answer the questions correctly for Rita's **Miska Doctoral Degree** title (Miska Doctoral Degree Final Part).
 - [ ] In Mantaic, go to the inn then to the inn in Dahngrest.
 Go to Nam Cobanda Isle and speak with the two at NW.
 Go to Zaphias and speak with the Guard by the Nobles Quarter.
 After, head into the Castle and speak with Mimula in the Jail Area.
 Head to Capua Nor and toward the east.
 Go to the Ghost Ship Atherum for a quick fight and go north after entering Caer Bocram.
 Go to the Union Jail Area in Dahngrest and feed the Old Man with Okonomiyaki recipe (Use Estelle to cook Fried Chicken And Fries repeatedly to unlock Scottish Egg then use Raven to cook Scottish Egg repeatedly to unlock Okonomiyaki recipe) to get the Note.
 Report back to Nobis in the inn of Mantaic (Guild Quest Part 7)
 - [ ] In Dahngrest, head toward the central area (Guild Quest Final Part)
 - [ ] After (Guild Quest Part 7), go toward the tree in Halure to get Rita's **Ivy Blade** (Spirit Magic Final Part)